inspmoore/pollinator/README.md

 🐝 Pollinator is a super lightweight library for lazy people to poll any function (API gateway anyone?).
 Supports retries, pausing, cancelling, emits events you can subscribe to.
-It has a nice a natural API and Works in Node and browsers.
+It has a nice, natural API and works in Node and browsers.

 ## Main features